gerald24/possy/README.md

 The daemon part connects to a possy-service and fetches print requests (simply text or image content).
 For each print request a PDF will be generated and printed via CUPS to specific POS printers.

+The daemon might run in a different network than possy-service.
+The deamon needs to reach possy-service over network, but not vice versa.

 The daemon job might run on a [Pi](https://www.raspberrypi.org).

 ### possy-service